-For the QL dispersions, estimation can be performed using the glmQLFit function.
-The results can be visualized with the plotQLDisp function.
+Under the current QL pipeline, technical and biological variation can be estimated simultaneously in the glmQLFit function.
+The QL dispersion estimates can be visualized with the plotQLDisp function.

-We test for differentially expressed exons between Pasilla knockdown and normal using the QL F-test.
+We test for differentially expressed exons between the Foxp1-KO and the control in the luminal population using the QL F-test.
+The contrast of interest can be constructed using the makeContrasts function.